 - Google Admin – administrative console.

-- managing Kubernetes clusters (Google Kubernetes Engine),
+- a platform for managing Kubernetes clusters (Google Kubernetes Engine),

 - cloud databases (Cloud SQL, Datastore),

-- Data Warehouses and BigData analysis (BigQuery),
+- data warehouses and BigData analysis services (BigQuery),